subscribe: Posts | Comments

 0 comments

-After arriving in Southwest Florida in 2005, Elvis resumed his acting career, and his local stage credits now include piano man Toledo in August Wilson’s Ma Rainey’s Black Bottom, Sir Jasper Fidget in The Country Wife and Doyle in Theatre Conspiracy’s production of Jennifer Haley’s The Nether.
-Other acting credits include The Waiting Room, Christmas in the Neighborhood and Toys in the Attic.
+Elvis Mortley plays the part of Roosevelt Hicks in August Wilson’s Radio Golf.
+His other stage credits include the preacher, Avery, in August Wilson’s The Piano Lesson, the son in “Last Mama on the Couch” in the Alliance for the Arts’ production of George Wolfe’s The Colored Museum, piano man Toledo in Ma Rainey’s Black Bottom, Sir Jasper Fidget in The Country Wife and Doyle in Theatre Conspiracy’s production of Jennifer Haley’s The Nether.
+Other acting credits include The City Wife, The Waiting Room, Christmas in the Neighborhood and Toys in the Attic.

 Elvis was also cast in the locally-lensed independent film Fallaway, which was written, directed and produced by Bonita-based filmmaker Curtis Collins.